katydid/parser/decisions/tree.md

 ]
 ```

-We could have modeled XML as a list, with `Void` keys, but that would be overly verbose.
+We could have modeled XML as a list, with `Void` fields, but that would be overly verbose.

-We could also have given "D" a `Void` child: `Node (String "D") [Node Void []]`, so that it was a consistent list of key value pairs, but this would require some foresight.
+We could also have given "D" a `Void` child: `Node (String "D") [Node Void []]`, so that it was a consistent list of field value pairs, but this would require some foresight.
-For example, if we parsed `<A>D<B>C</B></A>`, we cannot know that "D" needs to be a value of a key, before we saw the "B".
+For example, if we parsed `<A>D<B>C</B></A>`, we cannot know that "D" needs to be a value of a field, before we saw the "B".

 It would be up to the specific parse implementation to decide how to represent `<D/>` as Tree, but we would also propose `Node (String "D") []`, since it has no children.
 In cases where it is necessary to also include the information whether the node is a text node or an element, we propose using custom [tags](./tags.md).